DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

         string (limited to 2 characters), required
       </p>
       <p class="govuk-body">
-        This indicates whether the trainee's course is full time or part time.
+        This indicates whether the trainee’s course is full time or part time.
 Coded according to the <a href="https://www.hesa.ac.uk/collection/c24053/e/mode">HESA mode of study field</a>
       </p>
       <p class="govuk-body">
         Example: <code>01</code>